 What’s the difference between a groovebox and a drum machine?

 A drum machine focuses on percussion, while a groovebox adds melodic and bass parts, broader sound generation and usually deeper sequencing, so you can build a complete track.
-Some grooveboxes can do excellent drums too, which is why the categories overlap.
+Some grooveboxes can do excellent drums too, which is why the categories overlap — if percussion is your priority, weigh up the best drum machines for live performance instead.

 Can a beginner start with a groovebox?